vdoubleu/history-deleter/README.md

 You will also need to use the google search api.
 To do that, you will need an api key and a custom search engine.
 You can get both of these from here:
 `https://cse.google.com/cse/all`
 `https://developers.google.com/custom-search/v1/introduction`
+When setting up the custom search engine, I followed this answer on stack overflow: `https://stackoverflow.com/a/11206266`

 In the root directory of the project, create the file `.env.local` and fill it with the following content:
 ```